ublue-os/beyond/README.md

    just install-beyond-extensions
    ```

-2. Log out and back in (or restart your computer) to ensure the extensions are running.
+2. Log out and back in (or restart your computer) to ensure the extensions are running

 ### To revert back to Silverblue